cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 with HPKE {{?RFC9180}}.

-Alternatively, it is also possible to replace the symmetric masking mechanism altogether using public key encryption in both the registration and the login phases, replacing the symmetric encryption key with a client provided public key.
+Alternatively, it is also possible to replace the symmetric masking mechanism altogether using public key encryption in the login phase, replacing the symmetric masking key on registration with a client provided public key.

 However, the threat models and the added complexity for these mechanims are out of scope of this document.